Hardmath123/hardmath123.github.io/content/meet-the-robinson-4.md

 faith at some point, or are there fundamental mathematical truths somewhere?
 What does this have to do with *cogito ergo sum*?

----

-**Epilogue:** In a way, this isn't about having a machine that can prove theorems.
+Yet, in a way, this isn't about having a machine that can prove theorems.
 Like many things in life---marathons, pie-eating contests, and bank robberies---I think the pleasure is more in knowing that you *can* do it than in actually doing it.

 Why?
 Because contrary to Rényi, mathematics is not about turning coffee into theorems.
 An oracle that just tells you whether or not a statement is true is